Rtarun3606k/Building-a-Machine-Learning-Model-using-Azure-Custom-Vision-PokeTex/readme.md

 ## Summary

 Congratulations!
-You have successfully created and called a Custom Vision model for Pocketex.
+You have successfully created and called a Custom Vision model for PokeTex.
 The model you created can be used to classify which Pokémon appears in an image.
 You can also create models to detect certain objects in an image.
 If you want to continue to grow your skills:

 - [Object detection with Custom Vision](https://docs.microsoft.com/learn/modules/detect-objects-images-custom-vision?wt.mc_id=studentamb_344953)
 - [Creating custom models with TensorFlow](https://docs.microsoft.com/learn/paths/tensorflow-fundamentals?wt.mc_id=studentamb_344953)